cjlacaste28/monster-rolodex/README.md

 # monster-rolodex

 A simple ReactJS website that search monster items.
-This is my try using ReactJS
+This is my first exploration in ReactJS